-Tim Goelze, senior placement consultant with NurseChoice, an AMN Healthcare company that specializes in high-paying, quick-start travel nurse assignments, said that their private, company-provided apartments are furnished, but there are a few essentials that every nurse will need to add.
+Tim Goelze, a senior placement consultant with NurseChoice, an AMN Healthcare company specializing in high-paying, quick-start travel nurse assignments, said that their private, company-provided apartments are furnished.
+Still, there are a few essentials that every nurse will need to add.
 Travelers can also opt to arrange for their own housing if they prefer to use the housing stipend.
 In either case, nurses will need to bring some household items with them or purchase them once they arrive at their contract destination.

 Know what is needed for packing lists and purchases

-If nurses are driving to their travel assignments, he pointed out that household items can easily be packed in the car, but for nurses who are flying, a quick trip to Target, Big Lots, Dollar General, HomeGoods or a similar discount store can usually get the job done.
-With quick shipping and low prices, online sites like Amazon, Overstock or Wayfair can also be great options for household decor.
+If nurses drive to their travel assignments, he pointed out that household items can easily be packed in the car.
+Still, for nurses flying, a quick trip to Target, Big Lots, Dollar General, HomeGoods, or a similar discount store can usually get the job done.
+With quick shipping and low prices, online sites like Amazon, Overstock, or Wayfair can also be great options for household decor.

 “One thing that sets us apart from other travel nurse companies is that we give our nurses a ton of travel reimbursements for their assignments.
 As long as they submit their receipts while they are on assignment, they can go and purchase the essentials,” he said.
 Nurses can get the full details about the reimbursement policy from their personal recruiter.

-For “super quick-start” travel assignments--those that start within just a few days--Goelze said that NurseChoice can often arrange to have key household items already in place for the nurses so they don’t have to worry about going shopping and procuring items on short notice.
+For “super quick-start” travel assignments--those that start within just a few days--Goelze said NurseChoice could often arrange to have key household items already in place for the nurses, so they don’t have to worry about it going shopping and procuring items on short notice.

 If you have some time before your travel assignment, you might want to check out the floorplans and pictures of the housing complex online so you can get a feel for what type of decor would complement the space.